 Should your nonprofit sell t-shirts or other products to raise money?

 The pressure to raise more money and "do more good" has never been higher for nonprofits.
-COVID-19 has left the world reeling from its devastating effects, from job losses to food insecurity and childcare crises.
+COVID-19 left the world reeling from its devastating effects, from job losses to food insecurity and childcare crises.

 While raising money for their current programs and services, nonprofits now must also attempt to help their communities face new challenges and serve new audiences.